Lettings Policy

 1. Purpose

-Riverside has housing stock over a large geographical area, located in many local authority areas.
-There are a variety of arrangements for the allocation of these properties, in line with nomination agreements with Local Authorities, Section 106 Agreements* and any approved, local lettings plans..
-Riverside will seek to co-operate with local authorities strategic housing functions in line with the Regulator of Social Housing’s Tenancy Standard and the general requirement on the Registered Provider to assist local authorities to discharge their statutory duties (section 170 Housing Act 1996).
-In addition to nomination agreements, we have referral / third party arrangements in place with partner organisations in line with our Ending Homelessness Strategy and make a small percentage of properties available each year for these schemes.
+1.3 We have housing stock over a large geographical area, located in many local authority areas.
+There are a variety of arrangements for the allocation of these properties, in line with nomination agreements with Local Authorities, Section 106 Agreements* and any approved, local lettings plans.
+We will co-operate with local authorities strategic housing functions in line with the Regulator of Social Housing’s Tenancy Standard and the general requirement on the Registered Provider to assist local authorities to discharge their statutory duties (section 170 Housing Act 1996).
+In addition to nomination agreements, we have referral / third party arrangements in place with partner organisations in line with our Forward Together – Care & Support Strategy and make a small percentage of properties available each year for these schemes.

 2. Scope

-This policy applies to lettings of General Needs (England) and Retirement Living Intermediate, Social and Affordable Rent homes.
+2.1 This policy applies to lettings of General Needs homes in England (Intermediate, Social and Affordable Rent), and Retirement Living homes.
 It does not apply to homes in Scotland, Supported Housing Schemes and Care Services, Market Rent and Shared Ownership homes, or garages.

 3. Principles